- Required time in business: 6+ months

 In general, lenders consider your cosigner’s credit score, net worth and debt-to-income ratio when considering your application.
 Some might also ask your cosigner to put assets up for collateral — typically enough to back all or part of your loan.

-The impact your cosigner has on your application depends on the method your lender chooses.
+Your cosigner’s impact on your application depends on the method your lender chooses.
 There are generally three ways lenders treat cosigners on your application:

 - Best credit method.
 The lender only considers the best credit profile and completely disregards the lower credit score.